PROPERTY

 welcome

-This unique Property Market Index rates different locations in relation to property buying trends.
+This unique Property Market-Index rates different locations in relation to buying trends.

-Each report considers the key and most relevant metrics linked to buying homes in the UK against the current economic climate.
+Each report considers the key and most relevant metrics linked to buying property against the current economic climate.
 Common metrics between each report include house price trends over the past three months, years, and five years, as well as schools, local culture and heritage, and transport links/amenities.

-Our latest research shows that despite the UK’s recent political and economic challenges, the nation’s property market is showing resilience overall, with over 50% of property investors saying they will look to expand their portfolio in the year ahead.
+Our latest research shows that despite political and economic challenges, international property markets are showing resilience overall, with over 50% of property investors saying they will look to expand their portfolio in the year ahead.

-Overall, our research suggests property values will grow by 8.8% over the next three years.
+Our research also suggests property values are forecast to grow by 6.8% CAGR over the next three years across all markets up to 2026.

-Mortgage interest rates should also peak this year, benefitting sellers regarding the cost of capital and repayments.
+Interest rates should also peak in 2023, benefitting sellers regarding the cost of capital and repayments.

-Our latest report highlights that many parts of the UK, such as the southeast, are bucking the downward trend despite economic and geopolitical challenges and a generally static/declining property market.
-The latter will largely be major regeneration areas, with significant investment in infrastructure, culture, and heritage.
+Our most recent findings highlight that a number of the international property markets are bucking the downward trend despite economic and geopolitical challenges, and a generally static/declining property market.
+The top locations will largely be major regeneration areas, with significant investment in infrastructure, culture, heritage and international incentives to invest, and/or a lack of land and supply over demand.

 With unemployment staying low and inflation moving to a more manageable 2.9% next year, the property market will continue its long-term growth.